PowerShell Support Lifecycle

-The version 6.x branch of PowerShell Core will be updated approximately once every six months (examples: 6.0, 6.1, 6.2, etc.).
+The version 6.x branch of PowerShell Core was updated approximately once every six months (examples: 6.0, 6.1, 6.2, etc.).
 However, with the release of PowerShell 7, there won't be anymore minor version releases of 6.x.
 PowerShell 6.2.x will continue to receive servicing updates while still supported.

 You must update within six months after each new minor version release to continue receiving support.

 For example, if PowerShell Core 6.1 is released on July 1, 2018, you would be expected to update to PowerShell Core 6.1 by January 1, 2019 to maintain support.

 The Modern Lifecycle Policy also requires that Microsoft give customers 12 months notice before discontinuing support for a product (that is, PowerShell Core).

 Our community has also contributed packages for some platforms, but they aren't officially